g-bpg/document/document.md

 3. Once you do that, make a small program, like a clone of *ls*.

 Zed Shaw has a series called [*Learn Code the Hard Way*](https://learncodethehardway.org/) that people seem to like.
 Currently, [*Python*](https://learncodethehardway.org/python), [*more Python*](http://learncodethehardway.org/more-python/), [*Ruby*](http://learncodethehardway.org/ruby/), [*C*](http://learncodethehardway.org/c/), and [*JavaScript*](http://learncodethehardway.org/javascript/) are available, along with books for [*SQL*](http://learncodethehardway.org/sql/), [*UNIX*](http://learncodethehardway.org/unix/) and [*Regex*](http://learncodethehardway.org/regex/).
+He is however a controversial figure and I've read many responses that say that his books are garbage but many other responses say they're good.

 #### Project Based Learning
 Project Based Learning is also a way to learn a language, where you learn a language by actually building projects.
 You might not use them, they probably wont look good on a portfolio, but it might just get the job done.